-The built-in flash can function as an AF illuminator.
-This helps with focusing in low-light conditions in the AF mode.
+The built-in flash can be set to function as an AF illuminator.
+This makes focusing easier in low-light conditions using AF mode.
 To use this function, raise the flash.

 FOCUS RING

 You can customize how the lens adjusts to the focal point by selecting the rotational direction of the focus ring.